NYU Furman Center Sign Up Facebook Twitter LinkedIn

 Development

-Department of Buildings issued new certificates of occupancy to 850 residential units in new buildings in Bedford Stuyvesant in 2020, 44 less than the number of units certified in 2019.
+The Department of Buildings issued new certificates of occupancy to 1,114 residential units in new buildings in Bedford Stuyvesant in 2022, 110 more than the number of units certified in 2021.

-Department of Buildings issued new certificates of occupancy to 850 residential units in new buildings in Bedford Stuyvesant last year, 44 less than the number of units certified in 2019.
+Department of Buildings issued new certificates of occupancy to 1,114 residential units in new buildings in Bedford Stuyvesant last year, the same as the number of units certified in 2022.

 Share: